Kinematic Anisotropies in PTA Observations: Analytical Toolkit: Introduction

 \section{Introduction}

 Recent results from several pulsar timing array (PTA) collaborations contain weak to strong evidence for an isotropic gravitational-wave background (GWB) signal~\cite{Reardon:2023gzh,EPTA:2023fyk,Miles:2024seg,NANOGrav:2023gor,Xu:2023wog}.
-The measured frequency spectrum and inter-pulsar correlation pattern are found to be consistent with both supermassive black hole binary populations~\cite{NANOGrav:2023hfp} and certain cosmological models~\cite{NANOGrav:2023hvm,EPTA:2023xxk}, but current data cannot yet distinguish between them.
+The measured frequency spectrum and inter-pulsar correlation pattern are found to be consistent with both supermassive black-hole binary populations~\cite{NANOGrav:2023hfp} and certain cosmological models (such as, e.g., cosmic inflation, a cosmological first-order phase transition, or cosmic strings)~\cite{NANOGrav:2023hvm,EPTA:2023xxk}, but current data cannot yet distinguish between them.
 Forthcoming combined analyses from the International Pulsar Timing Array are expected to improve sensitivity and may provide more insights into the signal's origin~\cite{Antoniadis:2022pcn,InternationalPulsarTimingArray:2023mzf}.

-The GWB is expected to exhibit intensity variations across the sky and thus need not be perfectly isotropic.
-Intrinsic anisotropies can arise from the inhomogeneous distribution of matter and large-scale structure, as well as from shot noise associated with the discrete nature of the contributing sources~\cite{Taylor:2013esa,Mingarelli:2013dsa,Mingarelli:2017fbe,Semenzato:2024mtn}.
-In addition, our peculiar motion with respect to the cosmological rest frame---established through CMB~\cite{Planck:2018nkj} as well as quasar and radio galaxy observations~\cite{Secrest:2020has,Dalang:2021ruy,Secrest:2022uvx}---induces Doppler-boosted kinematic anisotropies and corrections to the frequency spectrum of the monopole signal~\cite{Allen:1996gp,Cusin:2022cbb,Tasinato:2023zcg,Cruz:2024svc,Mentasti:2025ywl}.
-Recent PTA observations, however, have not yet revealed any significant level of anisotropy~\cite{NANOGrav:2023tcn,Grunthal:2024sor}.